 The answer is usually no, but some organizations have policies that prevent them from not paying employees.
-If it is offered by all means agree to being paid.
+If it is offered by all means agree to be paid.

 Sometimes you may be offered a travel allowance instead of an hourly rate.
-Again this is common and covers you for your out of pocket expenses for getting to and from the job. $100 is considered a reasonable amount per week for 5 days.
+Again this is common and covers your out-of-pocket expenses for getting to and from the job. $100 is considered a reasonable amount per week for 5 days.

 5. How can I improve my internship experience?

 Improving your internship experience is to make it a win /win relationship.

 You will gain;

 - Meet new people and expand your network;

 - Create a profile of yourself with that employer.